Agriculture Management Technician

 Why Learn at Lakeshore?

-• This program is offered through our flexible competency-based education (CBE) format, which allows you to accelerate your learning while receiving personalized coaching and support.
+• This program is offered through our flexible competency-based education (CBE) format, allowing you to accelerate your learning while receiving personalized coaching and support.

 • With frequent start dates, begin when it's convenient for you.

-• Our Professional Agricultural Students organization offers opportunities to participate in competitions and activities.
+• Join our Professional Agricultural Students organization to participate in competitions, leadership opportunities, and industry activities.

-• In just two semesters, you can be workforce-ready and prepared to complete our Agribusiness Science & Technology associate degree in only two more semesters.
+• In just two semesters, you'll be workforce-ready and prepared to complete the Agribusiness Science & Technology associate degree in only two additional semesters.

 What It Takes